0xcasuwu/boiler/memory-bank/progress.md

 ## Current Status

-The core architecture for Bitcoin smart contracts has been established, following a monolithic WebAssembly approach with opcode-based message routing.
-The implementation provides a secure token foundation with free mint capabilities and incorporates multiple advanced security patterns.
+The core architecture for Bitcoin smart contracts has been established with a modular approach using traits to separate concerns.
+The implementation provides a secure token foundation with yield-bearing vault capabilities and incorporates multiple advanced security patterns.

 ## What's Working